Site Logo

 If you are looking for an affordable, budget-friendly Island Peak climbing trip in Nepal, we can customize and design it according to your budget and schedule.

+As a local Island Peak climbing operator with over 20 years of experience, we provide a clear, well-planned itinerary at a reasonable cost.
 Instead of going solo or booking a private climb—which is much more expensive—you can join our group and enjoy the same experience for less.

 Drop your email to join our budget Island Peak climbing group today!